 Students can enroll their spouses or partners and children in MIT SHIP, including full access to the healthcare services available at MIT Medical.
 To enroll family members, students must complete the MIT SHIP enrollment form during the enrollment period and pay the required premium amount.
 Spouse/partner and dependent enrollment are not automatic.
 Students must sign up for spouse/partner and/or dependent coverage each academic year.

-The deadline for submitting enrollment forms is August 15 for the fall term, January 15 for the spring term, and May 28 for the summer term.
+The deadline for submitting enrollment forms is August 15 for the fall term, January 15 for the spring term (new students only), and June 15 for the summer term.
 Waiver forms are due by August 15.

 Visit the MIT Medical website for more information about MIT SHIP, including benefits, rates, and information on enrollment or waiver processes.